SystemTera/signalr-cpp/README.md

 Client
 =======
-I currently have implemented a SignalR Client using the Qt Framework.
+I currently have implemented a SignalR Client using the Qt Framework (https://github.com/p3root/signalr-qt).
 Maybe I'm going to implement an C++ client using the stl.

 LICENSE
 ======